ARICOMA-D365BC/AC-IB-dynamics365smb-docs-OmegaT/target/AC-ProductivityPack/ac-parcels.md

 ## Controls and restrictions

 - If the Shipping agent Code and Shipping agent Service Code fields are filled out on the sales order, you must enter the recipient's phone number and email.
-If the fields are not filled in the receipt cannot be released.
+If the fields are not filled in the receipt cannot be issued.
 - When entering data on the shipment card (automatically by retrieving codes or manually) there is a **Check Data** function on the shipment card.
 After running it, you will be informed if the information transmitted is correct.
 - One shipping point can be assigned to one location.
 A 1:1 relationship is created.